Power Balance: Criticisms

-Many experts are of the opinion that the Power Balance bracelet is nothing more than a placebo.
+Experts are of the opinion that the Power Balance bracelet is nothing more than a placebo.
 Victor Thompson, a sports psychologist based in London, said: "I'm not aware of any research that supports the technology behind these bands."
-Greg Whyte, professor of applied sport and exercise science at Liverpool John Moores University, observed that "for generations there have been devices that claim to mediate the body's flow of energy.
+Greg Whyte, professor of applied sport and exercise science at Liverpool John Moores University, said that "for generations there have been devices that claim to mediate the body's flow of energy.
 In most instances, the 'proof' is based on anecdotal evidence."

 The Center for Inquiry noted Power Balance's use of pseudoscientific applied kinesiology tests, which it described as "problematic and full of flaws."
 The illustrative videos on the company's website were considered vague and unclear, and the Center noted that "most people's flexibility seems to improve from their first stretch to their second stretch regardless of whether they are wearing the bracelet."

-In 2010 Harriet A. Hall wrote in the Skeptical Inquirer that she would believe anyone who claimed that a Power Balance product made them feel better, or that their performance was improved, but would not be convinced that "the improvement has anything to do with bioresonating frequencies in the holograms—or even with the cards themselves.
+In 2010, Harriet A. Hall wrote in the Skeptical Inquirer that she would believe anyone who claimed that a Power Balance product made them feel better, or that their performance was improved, but would not be convinced that "the improvement has anything to do with bioresonating frequencies in the holograms—or even with the cards themselves.
 It's like the tooth fairy.
 Tell me money appears under your pillow, and I will believe you.
 But that won't convince me that the tooth fairy did it."

-Australian consumer advocate group Choice recognized Power Balance in their 2010 "Shonky Awards."
+Australian consumer advocate group Choice recognized Power Balance in their 2010 "Shonky Awards".
 The Shonky Awards are intended to "name and shame the shonkiest rip-offs and scams."
 The Sydney Morning Herald concluded the Power Balance bracelets "did little else than empty purchasers' wallets."

 In November 2012, Dallas Mavericks owner Mark Cuban criticized an endorsement deal between the National Basketball Association and Power Balance.
-When a similar product was pitched on the ABC reality series Shark Tank, which features Cuban as one of the "sharks," he dismissed the product, stating "No, I'm allergic to scams.
+When a similar product was pitched on the ABC reality series Shark Tank, which features Cuban as one of the "sharks", he dismissed the product, stating "No, I'm allergic to scams.
 Seriously, this is not new.
 It's been disproven.
 What you saw is the placebo effect.
 There's athletes that wear it.
 It's a joke.
 It's a scam.
 It's not real."

-A 2012 study by Verdan et al. examined the effects of the Power Balance band on static balance, hamstring flexibility, and arm strength in adults.
-The study involved 10 male and 14 female subjects.
-A counterbalance, double-blind, placebo, controlled-within-subject design was used.
-Each of the subjects participated in 3 treatment sessions, consisting of Power Balance, placebo band, and no band.
-This study found that there were no statistically significant differences in strength, flexibility, or balance with regard to the treatments used.
-This study is important in disproving the claims made by Power Balance since it controls for the placebo effect and indicates that any perceived benefit from using the Power Balance is due to the placebo effect.